Foot Care for Walkers

-Try on at least four pairs of shoes.
-Put on and lace both shoes of each pair and walk around for a minute or two.
+Try on at least 4 pairs of shoes.
+Put on and lace both shoes of each pair and walk around for a minute or 2.

 When the shoes are on your feet, the heel should be snug and you should be able to wiggle your toes.
 There should be a half to a full thumb's width between the end of the longest toe on your longer foot and the end of the shoe.